Getting a UK Driving Licence

 If you have a photocard then you will be able to find your licence information on the reverse side.
 Otherwise you can view your driving record online using the DVLA’s “view driving record” service.
 From here you will be able to see all of the data that was contained on your paper counterpart e.g. any penalty points you may have and the expiry date.

-https://www.gov.uk/view-driving-licence.
+In order to get this information you will need to visit https://www.gov.uk/view-driving-licence.
 From there you will need to enter your driving licence number (which can be found on your photocard), your National Insurance number and the postcode on your driving licence.

 The other option is to have the DVLA send your information to you through the post.
 You can either send in a request form (which can be found on the DVLA website) or write a letter including your full name and address, your driver licence number and a cheque or postal order for £5.00 payable to ‘DVLA Swansea.’